did-app/www/faq/index.md

 This would enable the attacker to compromise the user's account.

 Requiring users to click on a link is more secure than asking them to copy a code.
-The link includes the correct domain and is more resistant to phishing attack described above.
+The link includes the correct domain and is more resistant to the kind of phishing attack described above.

 <a name="what-is-wrong-with-passwords"></a>
 ### What is wrong with passwords?